-Reportedly, the police said that initially, they were convinced that the girl was lying.
-They even asked her what sort of clothes she had been wearing when the man refused the dowry.
-They had also considered booking her for false allegations against a respectable boy who is not so respectable any more.
+The police said they were earlier convinced that the girl was lying and even asked her what sort of clothes she was wearing when the man refused the dowry.
+They also considered booking her for false allegations against a respectable boy who is not so respectable any more.

-Soon the parents of the groom, who were trying to flee the country, were produced at the police station and interrogated.
+The parents of the groom, who were trying to flee the country, were also detained for interrogation.
 The mother of the groom, crying inconsolably, declared, “This man cannot be my son!
-I had 5 daughters before him only so that I can have a son who can bring in a lot of dowry, and this is how he repays me!
+I had five daughters before him only so that I can have a son who can bring in a lot of dowry, and this is how he repays me.
 I have spent so much money on him, and made him a software engineer.
 How I dreamt of being a spiteful, mean, taunting mother-in-law all my life, and now it’s all over!”

 The brother of the accused, meanwhile, is ready to pay for the sins of his brother, and has offered to marry “my brother ki dulhan” with all the dowry intact and more.
-However, the bride-to-be has tuned down the offer and is receiving marriage proposals from Dubai and Sudan.
-She is also rumoured to have got an offer to star in a new sitcom, “Dahej Bina Vadhoo… Aakhir Kyon?”
+However, the bride-to-be has tuned down the offer and is receiving marriage proposals from Syria and Sudan.

-As we write, the social media is abuzz with frantic activity on the topic.
-Relatives from the groom’s side including his psychiatrist have come out with theories for his unmanly actions.
-Some of the reasons which have come forth are: the guy could be gay, he might be already married, compulsive wife beater, disoriented aka “mad”.
+Relatives from the groom’s side have come out with theories for his unmanly actions.
+Some of the reasons they suggested on social media: the guy could be gay, he might be already married, compulsive wife beater, disoriented aka “mad”.
 Disturbing stories have surfaced from the groom’s childhood where he was never mama’s boy, has always followed traffic rules, never eve-teased a girl or a guy for that matter, and has never been in a fight.
 Some claimed of never seeing him smoking or drinking too.
-This incident has brought forth the bigger issue that such behaviour should be identified in the beginning, and as widely agreed by doctors and our elders, the difference between boy and girl must be explained to boys early in life, so that men do not end up respecting women.
+This incident has brought forth the bigger issue that such behaviour should be identified in the beginning, and as widely agreed by doctors and elders, the difference between boy and girl must be explained to boys early in life, so that men do not end up respecting women.